NicolasGilbertAlbertRoux/OMM-SOT/README.md

 The framework explores the emergence of wave-like, structured, flux-like, geometric, proto-atomic, magnetic, orbital and cosmological regimes from a unified discrete energetic substrate.

 This repository is organized to support both direct reproducibility and further extension.

 ---

-## License

-MIT License

----

-## Citation

-If you use this code or build upon this framework, please cite the associated manuscript.
----

-## Notes

-The framework explores the emergence of wave-like, structured, flux-like, geometric, proto-atomic, magnetic, orbital and cosmological regimes from a unified discrete energetic substrate.

-This repository is organized to make both direct reproduction and further extension possible.

----